stelar-eu/walkthroughs/Scenario 4 - Segmenting Crop Fields for the Austrian North/readme.md

 **We suggest using any of the following datasets for this scenario.**

-1. <a href="/stelar/console/v1/catalog/pesticides-input-dataset" target="_blank">Pesticides Input Data</a> - A dataset containing a database of pesticides from the Italian Ministry of Health, including information on active ingredients, toxicity, and environmental impact.
-Additionally it features a file annotating the pesticides used by the farmer for this indicative scenario.
+1. <a href="/stelar/console/v1/catalog/tile-33uvp-reflectance-sentinel-2-imagery-2021" target="_blank">Tile 33UVP Reflectance Sentinel 2 Imagery 2021</a> - A dataset
+containing Sentinel-2 multi-band reflectance imagery for tile 33UVP, which can be used for field segmentation.

 ---